apalache-mc/apalache/docs/src/HOWTOs/howto-write-type-annotations.md

 Surely, we did not gain much by writing `$persons` instead of `Set(PERSON)`.
 But if your specification has complex types (e.g., records), aliases may help you in minimizing the burden of specification maintenance.
-When you add one more field to the record type, it suffices to change the definition of the type alias, instead of changing the record type everywhere.
+If you add one more field to the record type, it suffices to change the definition of the type alias, instead of changing the record type everywhere.